jpmeagher/vbar/README.md

 ![h\_l](https://latex.codecogs.com/png.latex?h_l "h_l") and
-![\\ell](https://latex.codecogs.com/png.latex?%5Cell "\ell") in this manner avoids scale invariance in the Gaussian likelihood, but still provides a flexible model for latent trait evolution.
+![\\ell](https://latex.codecogs.com/png.latex?%5Cell "\ell") in this manner avoids scale invariance in the Gaussian likelihood, but still provides a flexible model for latent trait evolution, similar to the Phylogenetic Mixed Model for trait evolution.

 The OU process is a Gauss-Markov process.
 As such, it can be shown that